Best Legal Services Saudi Arabia

 Islam is declared as the authorized state religion as per Article 1 of the basic laws and the Quran and Sunnah are avowed as the constitution.
 The Basic Law guarantees that the state is accountable for the protection of people in line with the Islamic Shariah, confirms the liberation of the judiciary, and ensures that Shariah rules are according to the teachings of the Quran, sunnah, and regulations by the ruler without any contradiction with Quran.

 Article 9 of the family law states that “the family is an essence to the Saudi Arabian society.
 The members of that society shall be brought up according to the teachings of Islam.
-Article 26 elaborates that the government protects the human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all lawful matters in Saudi Arabia.
-All the Islamic practices are conducted in a different area of Saudi Arabia such as
+Article 26 elaborates that the government protects human rights in obedience to the Islamic Shariah, as Shariah serves as a standard for all lawful matters in Saudi Arabia.
+All the Islamic practices are conducted in different areas of Saudi Arabia such as

-To study the Saudi Arabian law, one has to turn first to ‘Fiqh’.
+To study Saudi Arabian law, one has to turn first to ‘Fiqh’.
 Most of the Islamic laws practiced in this state are according to the renowned Islamic school of law.
 It can be found in the books of fiqh that were inscribed by Muslim Scholars (Ulema) over almost fifteen centuries.
-Adjudicators in Saudi Arabia refer these volumes (especially the ones which are foremost bases for each Islamic school of thought) for decision-making processes.
+Adjudicators in Saudi Arabia refer to these volumes (especially the ones which are foremost bases for each Islamic school of thought) for decision-making processes.